yeyehandsome1984/Cryptosite/README.md

 # Defining the Project
 The purpose of this website is to aid the investors in the process of deciding when where and how to trade the Cryptos.

-with the scam, hacking cases plaguing the cryptco trading platform, it is important for investors to choose the right platform.
+with the scam, hacking cases plaguing the crypto trading platform, it is important for investors to choose the right platform.
 By providing with the key info for the major platforms, it will help users decide when and which platform to trade to visit.
 The site has also featured recommended site based on key parameters.

-Crypcos are very volatile, the timing to invest is very crucial to investors.
+Cryptos are very volatile, the timing to invest is very crucial to investors.

 # Strategy
 ## Identifying External Users